top of page

 Size: Up to 2.5 inch wingspan

 Key ID features: Medium orange above with black veins, black shading near the body, black irregular lines inwardly, submarginal black spot band and black marking along margin like chain links, bolder on female.
 Below ground color of "disc" on HW deep reddish to chocolate brown, with creamy to white elongated oval spots, and a distinct submarginal band of warm or pinkish tan, crossed by dark veins.
 Often with yellowish-tan "spashes" or rays within the discal area.
-The cream spot in the middle of the bottom of the hindwing is often "smeared" toward the outer edge.
+The cream spot in the middle of the bottom of the ventral hindwing is usually "smeared" toward the outer edge.

 Host plant: Violet (Viola) species.